qufighter/Cr/README.md

 If you really must attach events earlier
-(before appending to the tree) use 'loadevents' instead of 'events'
+(before appending to the tree) use 'loadevents' instead of 'events' (only available in `Cr-legacy.js` and only useful for images, see `Cr-img.js`)

 ### Cr Node - Server Side - - - - - - - - - - - - - - - - - - - -